 - The continuation of detailed water-level monitoring at wells within the Managed Area and across much of the western portion of Chino Basin.
 All monitoring equipment is inspected at least quarterly and is repaired and/or replaced as necessary.
-The data collected were checked and analyzed to assess the functionality of the monitoring equipment and for compliance with MZ-1 Plan. - The continuation of monitoring and maintenance at the extensometer facilities including: Ayala Park, Chino Creek, and Daniels sites. - The collection of InSAR data from radar satellites in January, April and June, 2013, which will be analyzed for ground motion in early 2014. - Assisted the City of Chino Hills in required quarterly reporting for its DWR grant to support the ASR pilot test.
+The data collected were checked and analyzed to assess the functionality of the monitoring equipment and for compliance with MZ-1 Plan. - The continuation of monitoring and maintenance at the extensometer facilities including: Ayala Park, Chino Creek, and Daniels sites. - The collection of InSAR data from radar satellites during August and October 2013, which will be analyzed for ground motion in early 2014. - The conducting of a ground-level survey at established benchmarks in the area surrounding the Chino Creek Well Field.
+This was the third survey in this area.
+These initial surveys are establishing a ground-level "baseline" prior to the start-up of the Chino Creek Well Field. - The conducting of a ground-level survey at established benchmarks in the Managed Area.
+This survey was completed near full recovery of groundwater levels at PA-7 and will serve as the "baseline" for comparison should the Long-Term Pumping Test be completed in 2014. - The installation and conducting of a ground-level survey at new benchmarks in the Pomona Area and across the San Jose Fault zone.
+This was the first survey in this Area.
+The initial survey is establishing a ground-level "baseline" for comparison with future surveys. - Assisted the City of Chino Hills in required quarterly reporting for its DWR grant to support the ASR pilot test.